-Our Nominating and Corporate Governance Committee and Board believe that Mr. Wang's extensive experience as a venture capital investor in the healthcare and chemical industries qualifies him to serve as a member of our Board.
+Our Nominating and Corporate Governance Committee and Board believe that Ms. Mamuszka's over 20 years of experience in the life sciences industry, extensive experience with diagnostics and various leadership roles qualify her to serve as a member of our Board.